teckmonster/pickupstrength/about.md

 NRSG 108, School of Nursing, Emory University.

 Please join me for this special collaborative yoga series with the School of Nursing at Emory University.
+(Open to all faculty, staff, and students at SON.)

 There will be a total of 6 series covered themes in breathing, self-care, Dhyana (meditation), Santosha (contentment), Attachment, and Yoga Sutras of Patanjali - Yogas Citta Vrtti Nirodha.